DOODLEDO3946/Flying-gema/README.md

 # Flying-gema
-An little game that I made when I was bored.
+A little game that I made when I was bored.

 That was 6 months ago.